purbeshmitra/SOLOgenBench/README.md

 |Qwen3-235B-A22B | 92% |
 |Mistral | 14% |
 |Mistral-thinking | 98% |

-*o4-mini tried using code once and that run is not considered
+* o4-mini tried using code once and that run is not considered

-**Also, only Claude (in artifact), Gemini, Grok (in artifact), and Qwen models followed propoer response format.
-All the other models responded with extra exlanation, like, "Sure, here are 50 sentences..."**
+**Note: Only Claude (in artifact), Gemini, Grok (in artifact), and Qwen models followed propoer response format.
+All the other models responded with extra exlanation, like, "Sure, here are 50 sentences..."
+Those outpus were manually extracted.**